RafaelDBeltran/icn-stage/README.md

 ICN-Stage is an open plataform for orchestrating fault-tolerant ICN experimental evaluations.

-# To-run
+# Install
-You can run ICN-stage in your machine:
+You can install ICN-stage in your machine:
     ```sh
     ./install.sh -s
     ```